Who can be a volunteer with the Children’s Hospice?

 Step 3 – After receipt of your application, and if shortlisted, you will be invited to a short interview and we will send for references.
 Successful applicants will then be required to attend an Induction Training Programme and complete an Access NI check, followed by 3 shadowing sessions during which ‘competencies’ are completed.

-Step 4 – Once training and paperwork is completed you will be a fully-trained volunteer with the Children’s Hospice!
+Step 4 – Once training and paperwork are completed you will be a fully-trained volunteer with the Children’s Hospice!

 Current recruitment has closed and will re-open this September 2017.